PX4/PX4-user_guide/en/advanced/gimbal_control.md

 - [MAV_1_CONFIG](../advanced_config/parameter_reference.md#MAV_1_CONFIG) to **TELEM2** (if `MAV_1_CONFIG` is already used for a companion computer (say), use `MAV_2_CONFIG`).
 - [MAV_1_MODE](../advanced_config/parameter_reference.md#MAV_1_MODE) to **NORMAL**
 - [SER_TEL2_BAUD](../advanced_config/parameter_reference.md#SER_TEL2_BAUD) to manufacturer recommended baud rate.

+### Multiple Gimbal Support

+PX4 does not automatically create gimbal managers for other gimbal devices on the system.

+You can support additional gimbals provided that they:

+- implement the gimbal _manager_ protocol
+- Are visible to the ground station and PX4 on the MAVLink network.
+  This may require that traffic forwarding be configured between PX4, the GCS, and the gimbal.
+- Each gimbal must have a unique component id.
+  For a PWM connected gimbal this will be the component ID of the autopilot

+Note that MAVLink does not support control of individual cameras in missions.
+Therefore any command sent in a mission will be broadcast to all connected cameras.

 ## Gimbal on FC PWM Output (MNT_MODE_OUT=AUX)